IBM/event-automation/_ep_1.0/02-installing/02-planning.md

 **Important:**
 - Quick Start, Minimal Production, and Production are [session cluster](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/concepts/flink-architecture/#flink-session-cluster){:target="_blank"} samples.
 They are suitable when deploying Flink for use with the {{site.data.reuse.ep_name}} flow authoring UI, and for deploying your advanced flows in a Flink cluster for [development environments](../../advanced/deploying-development).
 - The Production - Flink Application Cluster sample is suitable for deploying your advanced flows in a Flink cluster for [production environments](../../advanced/deploying-production).
 It is not suitable when deploying Flink for use with the {{site.data.reuse.ep_name}} flow authoring UI.

+The sample configurations for both the {{site.data.reuse.openshift_short}} and other Kubernetes platforms are available in [GitHub](https://ibm.biz/ea-flink-samples){:target="_blank"} where you can select the GitHub tag for your {{site.data.reuse.flink_long}} version, and then go to `/cr-examples/flinkdeployment/openshift` or `/cr-examples/flinkdeployment/kubernetes` to access the samples.

 Points to consider for resource requirements: